Walt Disney's Enchanted Tiki Room: Walt Disney World

 A virtually identical copy of the show, called Tropical Serenade, was installed at Walt Disney World's Magic Kingdom when that park opened in 1971.
 Although accompanied by a new pre-show, the main show was the same.
 Tropical Serenade was eventually renamed The Enchanted Tiki Birds in 1993 and replaced in 1998 with The Enchanted Tiki Room (Under New Management), featuring Iago from Aladdin and Zazu from The Lion King.
-The attraction was met with mixed reception from guests, and considered the most panned update to an existing attraction in Disney history.
+The attraction was met with mixed reception from guests.

 On January 12, 2011, a small fire broke out in the attraction's attic, severely damaging the Iago audio-animatronic figure.
 It was announced at Disney's D23 Destination D: Walt Disney World 40th Anniversary Conference that the attraction had been refurbished and returned to the original show format.

 The attraction reopened on August 15, 2011 as Walt Disney's Enchanted Tiki Room, a slightly edited version of Disneyland's original show.

 Tokyo Disneyland

-The attraction was once a clone of the original attraction until it closed for refurbishments in 1999, when it became The Enchanted Tiki Room: Now Playing "Get the Fever!", where the attraction was re-themed as a madcap Las Vegas-style nightclub show in the middle of the jungle.
-In January 2008, it closed again and reopened on July 25, 2008, as The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!, featuring Stitch from Lilo & Stitch.
+The attraction was once a clone of the original attraction until it closed for refurbishments in June 16, 1999, when it became The Enchanted Tiki Room: Now Playing "Get the Fever!", where the attraction was re-themed as a madcap Las Vegas-style nightclub show in the middle of the jungle.
+In January 27, 2008, it closed again and reopened on July 25, 2008, as The Enchanted Tiki Room: Stitch Presents Aloha e Komo Mai!, featuring Stitch from Lilo & Stitch.
 This version is the only Enchanted Tiki Room without the attraction's classic theme song.